fatimazahraelaaziz/Experience/README.md

 # Overview

 This repository contains a set of microservices designed for different scenarios, including a single consumer microservice and a DAG of multiple consumer microservices.
-The project utilizes Kafka for communication between the producer and consumer microservices.
+The project utilizes gRPC for communication between the different projects.
 ## Repository Structure

 ### Single Microservice Consumer